Differential graded motives: weight complex, weight filtrations and spectral sequences for realizations; Voevodsky vs. Hanamura: Differential graded categories; the description of and

 2. If $H^i(C(X,Y))=0$ for some differential graded category $C$, any $X,Y\in\obj C$, $i>0$, then $\trp(C_-)\sim \trp(C)$.
 Indeed, the embedding $C_-\to C$ gives a functor $F:\trp(C_-)\to \trp(C)$.
 Then an easy argument shows that $F$ is a full embedding; see part 3 of Remark \ref{risom} below.
-Lastly, since $\obj C$ generates $\trp(C)$ is a triangulated category, one can easily prove (by induction) that $F$ gives an equivalence i.e. that any $X\in\obj \trp(C)$ is isomorphic to some $Y\in F_*(\obj \trp(C_-))$.
+Lastly, since $\obj C$ generates $\trp(C)$ is a triangulated category, one can easily prove (by induction) that $F$ gives an equivalence, i.e., that any $X\in\obj \trp(C)$ is isomorphic to some $Y\in F_*(\obj \trp(C_-))$.

 3. One can also define {\it positive} differential graded categories in a natural way.
-Positive differential graded categories seem to be connected with $t$-structures.
+Positive differential graded categories seem to be related with $t$-structures.
 Yet we will not study this issue in the current paper.

 \end{rema}